Lutger/d_utils/README.markdown

 traceviewer.d
 --------------------------------
-This tool can create an html page from the trace.log file produced by the builtin dmd profile.
+This tool can create an html page from the trace.log file produced by the builtin dmd profiler.
 It will demangle the symbols found, and tries to make a more readable html page from the trace log.
 All symbols are hyperlinked for easy navigation.
 At the moment, you have to feed a trace.log file to it through stdin, and the html will be returned through stdout.
 Demangling is done with core.demangle.